ziyoung/better-wilcom-docs/wilcom-docs/Automatic/bitmaps/Save_artwork.md

 ## To save artwork...

-1Scan or load the image you want to use.
+1. Scan or load the image you want to use.

-2Still in CorelDRAW Graphics mode, select the image.
+2. Still in CorelDRAW Graphics mode, select the image.

 ![EditImage300083.png](assets/EditImage300083.png)

-3Select File > Export.
+3. Select File > Export.
 The Export dialog opens.

 ![ExportGraphics.png](assets/ExportGraphics.png)

-4Choose a suitable file format from the droplist – e.g. BMP or PNG.
+4. Choose a suitable file format from the droplist – e.g. BMP or PNG.

-5Select an export folder, then select a format from the Save as type droplist.
+5. Select an export folder, then select a format from the Save as type droplist.

-6Enter a file name and click Export.
+6. Enter a file name and click Export.

 Note: This file is not referenced by the EMB file.
 Any further changes to it are not reflected in the embedded image.